Menu

 A lack of energy or an excess of energy are expressions that are bandied about daily.
 But what do we mean precisely by the term?

-In physics, energy is just the capacity of a system to do work.
-That’s still a fairly abstract definition, and this is because energy is a fairly abstract term.
-Nobody really knows what it is.
-And why would they?
-You can’t see or know energy directly, only properties that are related to it.
 For example: temperature.
 An object with a higher temperature has more energy than the same object at a lower temperature.
 But temperature isn’t energy – it’s just a measure of energy.
 Similarly, with velocity: an object that is moving quickly has more energy (kinetic energy to be precise) than the same object if it is stationary.
 Velocity is not energy – it is a measure of energy.

-And, yet, despite this vagueness we can say some very definite things about energy.
-Energy may just be a property of a system, but it is a property that is conserved.
 This is the First Law of Thermodynamics.
 The total amount of energy in an isolated system (e.g. the universe) does not change.
 It can be neither created nor destroyed, only transformed from one form to another, from Kinetic to Potential say.
-We will use the example of a bungee-jumper to illustrate this.

-Consider a bunger-jumper about to leap off a bridge.
-She has a slack rope attached to her body.
-She and the rope are a system.
 She is not yet moving so she has no Kinetic Energy (the energy associated with movement).
 But she does have Potential Energy – this is the energy associated with force (the force being gravity in this case).

 The woman jumps.
 Now as she falls, she experiences a change in Gravitational Potential Energy proportional to the distance she is dropping (higher objects having more